Stylesoftware/rpi-pico-2040-how-to-use-all-serial-ports/README.md

 | 6 | 7 | PIO | SerialPIO ser5(6,7); |
 | 8 | 9 | Serial | Serial2.begin(115200); |
 | 10 | 11 | PIO | SerialPIO ser6(10,11); |
+I wished to retain reliable usage of USB, but it might be possible to share it with other pins, I opted not to do so.

 ### The problem
 I found it problematic to get Serial1 & Serial2 working, using the wrong pins, the pico fails to boot.